hailay143/TODOLIST/README.md

 # TODOLIST
-##A command line application in JAVA
+## Acommand line application in JAVA
 ### Project Brief:
 The project is to develop a software application that can do "To do list" functionalities.
 The To do list application will be used to create a new task.
 There should be also a feature that enable to insert title and due date to the task.
 Then the tasks must be categorized based on the the Project they belong.